Study Vault

 Exam Tip

 Exam questions on drug abuse often ask for effects under multiple headings.
 Make sure you can give distinct answers for physiological, social, and economic effects — the same point will not score in two categories.
+If a question asks for ways to reduce drug abuse, give practical measures such as education, counselling, rehabilitation, family support, medical help, and law enforcement.

 Previous in syllabus order